-The evening ascension take place as the sun is setting, but when we were there, they were cancelled due to high winds.
+The evening ascension takes place as the sun is setting, but when we were there, they were canceled due to high winds.
 The night ends with the Field of Fire – where all the balloons are inflated and lit up for everyone to enjoy.
-If you’re thinking of planning your Lake Havasu City vacation for January, consider timing it to coincide with this amazing festival.
+If you’re thinking of planning your Lake Havasu City vacation for January, consider timing it to coincide with the amazing Lake Havasu Balloon Festival.

 Hiking in Lake Havasu City

 Who says all the fun in Lake Havasu is out on the water?
 The Lake Havasu region has some fantastic hiking trails, whether you’re looking for a simple nature walk or an all-day excursion.
-We often visit Lake Havasu City in the winter, which is perfect for hiking the desert trails.
+We often visit Lake Havasu City in the winter, which usually provides perfect weather for hiking the desert trails.

-Our all-time favorite hike is the Crack in the Wall hike in SARA park.
-This is five-mile loop that takes you along a sandy wash, through a beautiful slot canyon, and down to the lake for gorgeous views of cliffs, rock formations, and wading birds.
+Our all-time favorite hike is the Crack in the Wall hike in SARA Park.
+This five-mile loop that takes you along a sandy wash, through a beautiful slot canyon, and down to the lake for gorgeous views of cliffs, rock formations, and wading birds.
 From there you can return the way you came, or climb to the yellow (upper trail), which provides more stunning views of the lake and the surrounding mountains.
 If you can only take one hike on your visit, let it be this one!
-After that, we recommend these:

 - Dead Burro Canyon Trail – Does the name alone make you want to head out adventuring in the desert?
 This 7.5-mile hike is strenuous, but so much fun, heading into Havasu Wildlife Refuge, climbing a canyon, and summiting a saddle with nice views of the valley.
 Plan on 4 to 5 hours to finish the whole loop, and expect to see bighorn sheep, birds, and other critters.
 The trail is not well marked, but you can find detailed directions here.

 - Water Tank Trail – It’s 6.2 miles, but pretty easy.
-This hike takes you up into the hills with nice views of the lake.
+This hike takes you up into the hills with nice views of Lake Havasu.
 There’s not a whole lot of elevation gain — instead you kind of skirt big rock formations and Shiprock Mountain.
 Want more detailed directions?
 You can find them here.

-I should mention that none of the trails mentioned offer much for shade, so I don’t recommend hiking them in the summer, unless you just like that kind of torture.
-The trails are dog friendly, and only require a car to get to the trailhead.
+I should mention that none of the hiking trails mentioned offer much for shade, so I don’t recommend hiking them in the summer unless you just like that kind of torture.
+The trails are dog-friendly, and only require a car to get to the trailhead.
 If you’ve got on ORV, there are lots more trails you can explore in Lake Havasu City.

 Just as Robert McCulloch promised, Lake Havasu City is truly an enchanted desert oasis.
 Whether you’re planning your own lakeside retreat from the snowy north or are looking for a weekend escape from Las Vegas, you’ll have plenty of opportunities to fulfill your outdoor adventure dreams along the rugged shores and in the cold, clear waters of Lake Havasu.

 Want to read more about traveling through Arizona?
-Try these:
+Try these posts:

 Are you on Pinterest?
 Save this post for later!